wxphp/wxphp/README.md

 ### Download and Install PHP sources

-*NOTE: Compilation has been tested against PHP 5.3 and 5.4 it should work with any 5.3.x - 5.4.x version of php*
+*NOTE: Compilation has been tested against PHP 5.3 and 5.4 it should work with any 5.3.x - 5.4.x version of php it also works with 5.5 but there may be some issues that need to be fixed*

 1. Download PHP 5: